-In January 2016 responsibility for Fire and Rescue Services moved from the Department of Communities and Local Government to the Home Office.
-The Home Office are also responsible for policing and the move supports the Government's commitment to deliver greater joint working between the police and fire and rescue services.
-This commitment is further underpinned by the The Policing and Crime Act (2017), this legislation now places a statutory duty on emergency services to consider closer working where it represents best value.
-This act also introduced new provisions for a Police and Crime Commissioner (PCC) to act as a fire and rescue authority for that area.
+The Home Office are responsible for fire and rescue services and there is a strong desire to see collaboration across emergency services.
+This commitment is further underpinned by the The Policing and Crime Act (2017).
+This legislation places a statutory duty on emergency services to consider closer working where it represents best value.
+This act also introduced new provisions for a Police and Crime Commissioner (PCC) to become part of the governance of the fire and rescue authority for that area.
+In 2018 Norfolk's PCC requested membership of Norfolk Fire and Rescue Authority, and this request was approved by the County Council's Cabinet.